 Note The gas distributor to whom the request is made generally must connect the applicant's premises to the distributor's network, or vary the capacity of the connection.
-See section 31 (Special conditions-gas distribution).
+See s 31 (Special conditions-gas distribution).

-Gas supply service
+82 Gas supply service